Genetics and Genomics: Epigenetics, Environment, and Ethics

 Beth Sullivan, Associate Professor in Molecular Genetics and Microbiology

-Many inherited cellular and physiological traits in humans are not due to changes in DNA sequence, but instead are shaped by factors such as age, diet, or environment.
-This course will examine sequence-independent regulation of the human genome, non-genetic diseases, environmental factors that influence or control the epigenome, and multi-generational inheritance of epigenetic information (i.e. how grandparental experiences shape descendants’ genomes).
+Many inherited developmental, cellular, and physiological traits are not caused by changes in DNA sequence, but instead are shaped by factors such as age, diet, or environment.
+This course will examine sequence-independent (epigenetic) regulation of the human genome, genetic and non-genetic diseases, genetic diversity within populations, environmental factors that influence our genome, and multi-generational inheritance of epigenetic information (i.e. how grandparental or parental experiences shape descendants’ genome function).
 It will also cover genome engineering and genome editing for therapy and disease correction.
-This course involves extensive reading of the primary literature (historical and current) and will be anchored on human genetics, although model systems (mouse, roundworm, fruit fly) will also be discussed.
+Topics will be anchored in human genetics, although model systems (mouse, roundworm, yeasts, fruit fly, zebrafish, plants) will also be discussed.
+Individuals involved in key genetic and epigenetic discoveries and their unique backgrounds and contributions to science will also be highlighted.
+This course involves extensive reading and discussion of the primary scientific literature (historical and current), online learning evaluation, and weekly written email assignments.
+In-class participation/discussion is a large component of the course.
 Open to students in the FOCUS program only.
-Instructor: Beth Sullivan.
+Instructor: Beth Sullivan

 Environment 148FS/Biology 148FS/Genome 148FS — Genomics of host-microbe interactions: The symbiotic web (NS, R, STS)